Gravitational waves from core-collapse supernovae with no electromagnetic counterparts

 In the 10 years since the first gravitational-wave detection, there has been a significant number of publications of 3D gravitational-wave signals for non-rotating CCSNe \cite{andresen_17, kuroda_17, yakunin_17, oconnor_18, radice_19, Powell_19, Powell_20, Powell_21, mezzacappa_23, burrows_24}.
 Although the amplitude of the gravitational waves can vary between different simulation codes, the time-frequency morphology of the signal is now very well understood.
 Spectrograms of the gravitational-wave signals show a dominant g/f-mode that rises in gravitational-wave frequency with time as the PNS gains mass and shrinks in radius.
-There may also be a lower frequency mode due to the standing accretion shock instability (SASI) \cite{blondin_03}.
+There may also be a lower frequency mode due to the standing accretion shock instability (SASI) \cite{blondin_03}, a low-mode (dipolar or quadrupolar) oscillatory instability of the supernova shock that is predicted to occur when fast post-shock advection suppresses neutrino-driven convection \citep{foglizzo_15}.
 The SASI mode increases in gravitational-wave frequency with time, up to the shock revival time, after which it either disappears or produces much lower frequency gravitational waves as the shock rapidly expands.
 Recent work has shown that in exploding models, there can also be very high amplitude gravitational-wave emission below 10\,Hz, mainly due to the asymmetric emission of neutrinos \cite{mueller_04,vartanyan_23, Powell_24a}.
 This aspect of the gravitational-wave emission is a promising source for space-based gravitational-wave detectors \cite{moon_25}.
 However, longer duration simulations are still needed to fully understand the science case for detecting low frequency gravitational waves from CCSNe.

 In the case of rotation and magnetic fields, only the spike in the gravitational-wave time series that occurs at core bounce was well understood 10 years ago \cite{dimmelmeier_08, abdikamalov_14, scheidegger_10}, but there were no long duration gravitational-wave signals beyond the post-bounce phase.
 In recent years, the CCSN community has now produced a small number of gravitational waveforms for more extreme CCSNe with rapid rotation and strong magnetic fields, simulated in 3D \cite{bugli_20, obergaulinger_20, Powell_23, Powell_24a}.
 Rotation and magnetic fields often lead to strong, early explosions without any lower frequency gravitational waves from the SASI.
 The dominant g/f-mode in the gravitational-wave signal looks similar to the non-rotating case, but with significantly higher gravitational-wave amplitudes, leading to larger detection distances.